The Kenya Cancer Feed A Patient Program

 The current phase targets approximately 140 patients every week based on an average of about 70 patients who attend the sessions on any of the given two days which is Wednesday and Friday.
 This translates to more than 500 meals in one month.

 The long term target of the program is about 800 patients each week translating to 3200 meals each month which will extend to patients receiving Radiotherapy too.
 The main target here is to reduce the cancer burden and help patients in the fight against cancer realize the much needed support

 The implementation of the program is done by KENCANSA in partnership with KNH.
 Here, KENCANSA gives the funds to KNH who prepare hot meals at a subsidized cost and also serve the patients at the required times which is twice a week; On Wednesdays and Fridays (those are the days when Chemotherapy sessions are done).

 The current phase is financed by part of the funds raised through KENCANSA Relay for Life event which is an annual fundraising event.
 The program however needs more support and partners to improve its sustainability.

 The estimated cost and budget for the program is KES 600, 000 to KES 3.94M each year.

 Monitoring and Evaluation

-A quarterly report is compiled by KENCASA to highlight the impact of KENCASA FAPP as well as challenges experienced.
-A Program Officer from KENCASA coordinates and carries out the monitoring and evaluation to ensure proper records are kept and provided in partnership with Kenyatta National Hospital.
+A quarterly report is compiled by KENCANSA to highlight the impact of KENCANSA FAPP as well as challenges experienced.
+A Program Officer from KENCANSA coordinates and carries out the monitoring and evaluation to ensure proper records are kept and provided in partnership with Kenyatta National Hospital.

 A knowledge assessment test is also conducted after each three months to gauge nutrition knowledge gained by patients as well as asses behavior change.